The Price Is Right: Critical reactionThe Price Is Right has generally been praised and remained a stalwart in television ratings over its long history. In a 2007 article, TV Guide named the program the "greatest game show of all time." The introduction of the program ushered in a new era of game shows—moving away from the knowledge-based quiz show format, creating "a noisy, carnival atmosphere that challenged cultural norms and assumptions represented in previous generations of quiz shows."

-Controversy
+Lawsuits

-Since the mid-1990s, the program production company and in some cases the executive producer (both Barker and Richards, the executive producer from 2009 to 2019) have been sued by numerous women.
+Since the mid-1990s, the program production company and in some cases the executive producer (both Bob Barker and Mike Richards, the executive producer from 2009 to 2019) have been sued by numerous women.
 Most of the lawsuits involved models and other staff members in cases of sexual harassment, wrongful termination and racial discrimination.
 Allegations of sexual harassment brought by Dian Parkinson led to Barker calling a press conference to admit a past consensual sexual relationship with her, while denying any harassment, explaining that she was only angry with him for calling off the relationship.
-Barker was widowed in 1981 following the death of his wife, Dorothy Jo.
+Barker was widowed in 1981 following the death of his wife, Dorothy Jo, but was in a separate long-term relationship with Nancy Burnet (one that would continue until his death) during his affair with Parkinson.
 It has also been alleged that Barker and senior staff created a hostile work environment, particularly to those who testified for the plaintiffs suing Barker.
 Responding to the controversy just before his retirement, Barker told William Keck of USA Today, "They have been such a problem.
 I don't want to say anything about them.
 They [were] disgusting, I don't want to mention them."
 The Barker-era lawsuits, except for one, were settled out of court.
 After Barker dropped his slander suit against Hallstrom, she eventually countersued and received millions in settlement.
 Former model Lanisha Cole filed a sexual harassment lawsuit against the show's producers in 2011; it was settled in 2013.

 The lawsuits for Price affected the popular syndicated game show Jeopardy!, as Mike Richards (who had been named host of the show before resigning in the span of nine days) was executive producer for Price from 2008 to 2019.